This is the post for Maureen’s birthday from last year, the annual retelling of how we met.

 As to why i was attracted to her, she was beautiful but the realization we could have a relationship that lasted for a long time came to me on a special night the following autumn.

 We had been out for dinner uptown, not in La Jolla, which was most often our preference.
 For some reason, we were driving around Kensington, an upscale neighborhood.
 We passed a beautiful ravine, and i parked.
-We just talked about many things in the short stop, but she started talking about her beliefs.
+We just talked about many things in the short stop, and she talked of her beliefs.
 It struck me hard that she and i had incredibly similar views about living the right way.
 The more we were together the more i recognized how caring she was without a mean bone in her body.

 And then, she sent me flowers.
 It was probably a first.
 A florist delivery truck pulled up on the pier and the driver delivered a rather impressive floral array to the quarterdeck.